google/across/content/en/workshops/singleplayer/_index.md

 ---
 title: "Single-player Workshop"
-linkTitle: "Single-player (WIP)"
+linkTitle: "Single-player (Coming Soon)"
 description: A workshop designed for the individual
 cascade:
  - type: "docs"
 ---

 {{% alert title="Warning" color="warning" %}}
-This version of the workshop is a work in progress.
+This version of the workshop is coming soon.
 {{% /alert %}}